danienl1/nani/README.md

-# wut
+# nani

 **CLI that explains the output of your last command.**

-Just type `wut` and an LLM will help you understand whatever's in your terminal.
+Just type `nani` and an LLM will help you understand whatever's in your terminal.
 You'll be surprised how useful this can be.
 It can help you:

 - Understand stack traces
 - Decipher error codes